dahlia/fedify/docs/manual/inbox.md

 ---
-parent: Manual
-nav_order: 5
-metas:
 description: >-
   Fedify provides a way to register inbox listeners so that you can handle incoming activities from other actors.
 This section explains how to register an inbox listener and how to handle errors.
+prev:
+  text: Actor dispatcher
+  link: ./actor.md
+next:
+  text: Collections
+  link: ./collections.md
 ---

 Inbox listeners